f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

    * App name : ``sentence1``
    * API : select ``sentence-api v1`` - This is the version v1 exposed on the API Gateway.
    * Click ``Generate``
+  .. note :: You may need to refresh the page to see the newly generated key.

 #.
 You can now expand your ``sentence1`` APIKey to see the value (if not, refresh the page).
 Copy the value.